-The second season of the B’More Human Series begins in October
+The second season of the B’More Human Series continues

 Last year, the B’More Human series explored the legacy of racial injustice, as well as its impact on racial disparities in wealth and health outcomes.
 The continuing impacts, both social and economic, of 250 years of chattel slavery; of 100 years of Jim Crow; of racist zoning laws and housing policy; of redlining and blockbusting; of white flight; of inequal access to health care, education, and community resources such as recreation centers and parks, are well-studied.